danqingmk/OpenVS_PyaiVS/README.md

 ## Basic Workflow

-The workflow of OpenVS_PyaiVS consists of two main steps:
+The workflow of OpenVS_PyaiVS consists of two main steps
     1. Train models and optimize parameters

-    2. Screen compounds using the best-performing model

-Below is a code example:
+    2. Screen compounds using the best-performing model Below is a code example: